Photography Without a Light Meter

 As I continued to poke around, I discovered the concept of exposure value (EV) and what it means.

 The following is a simplified table that a photographer may have carried around for reference.
-It correlates aperture (column headers), EV (row headers), and exposure time for film rated at ASA 100 (source: Wikipedia):
+It correlates exposure time with aperture (column headers) and EV (row headers) for film rated at ASA 100 (source: Wikipedia):

 EV | f/1.4 | f/2 | f/2.8 | f/4 | f/5.6 | f/8 | f/11 | f/16 |